 Conducting the Experiment

-To begin testing our hypothesis, we decided to treat Payless like we would any client, even though they are not a client.
+To begin testing our hypothesis, we decided to treat Payless like we would any client, even though they were not a client at the time of this project.
 First, we procured a public list of the first ~400 Payless stores to close and ~600 locations they did not close in the same markets (in the end, they closed 637 total).
 We also made the assumption that when Payless said they were closing “underperforming” stores, that performance was tied to revenue.

 Then we removed a test set of the locations and kept their status—closing or remaining open—unknown.